-- 203. In 2008, around 7.8 million window type units were exported to North America charged with HCFC-22.
+- 211. In 2008, around 7.8 million window type units were exported to North America charged with HCFC-22, and another 3.2 million units charged with HCFC-22 were exported to other non-Article 5 countries.
 The rest of the export products to non-Article 5 countries were charged with HFC-410A.
 The refrigerant charge in the window units is half of that in the split units.
 Thus, the charge contained in exported HCFC-22 RAC units to non-Article 5 countries amounted to about 6 per cent of the overall consumption of HCFC-22 in RAC production.
-As of the end of 2009 exports of HCFC-22 products to North America were ceased. - 204.
+As of the end of 2009 exports of HCFC-22 products to North America were ceased. - 212.
 The compressor is the key component in any refrigeration and air-conditioning system, including any RAC system; it is also built specifically for a certain refrigerant, and can often not be easily used with another.
 RAC compressors are designed and manufactured specifically for RAC applications.
-The design and manufacturing process in the compressor production should be modified according to the characteristics of the new refrigerants. - 205.
+The design and manufacturing process in the compressor production should be modified according to the characteristics of the new refrigerants. - 213.
 The RAC compressor sector has been growing rapidly, and in line with the growth of the RAC manufacturing sector.
 In 2007, the production volume of compressors was 85 million units, with a growth rate of 35 per cent compared to 2006.
 In 2008, the production volume of compressors decreased slightly, to 79 million units.
 The RAC compressors are primarily produced to cover the demand for compressors by RAC manufacturers in China, where more than 82 per cent of the total production is being sold.
 The export volume also grew and reached 14.1 million units in 2008, which is nearly unchanged as compared to the year before.
 The largest part of exports was to other Article-5 countries, such as India, the Republic of Korea and Thailand.
 About 1.68 million units were exported to non-Article 5 countries, such as Japan and the United States of America.
 Table 2 provides a summary of the development in recent years.